CleverCloud/documentation/content/doc/addons/keycloak.md

 - Single Sign-On (SSO)
 - Centralized Administration
 - Customizable Authentication (OAuth 2.0, LDAP, SAML, OpenID Connect, and more...)
-- Easily load your pluggins and themes
+- Easily load your plugins and themes
 - Multi Realms
 - Monitoring and Logging
 - Export and Import
 - Support and Maintenance

 Keyclaok on Clever Cloud will allow your team to effortlessly set up a tailored authentication and access management solution, that can be adjusted to your needs and workloads.
 We also provide expertizing with our partner [*Please Open-it*](https://please-open.it/) in case of needs.

 ## A specific use?
 Going further with Please Open-it!
 [*Please Open-it*](https://please-open.it/) is not only an expertized company helping us to build a great add-on.
 They have years of experience in authentication and access management, and they are used to help companies configure and architect their tools.